-It is intended that the Worksheets be used in conjunction with a browser that lets the user search business libraries (registries/repositories containing catalogs of business process specifications) for items that have already been defined.
+It is intended that a browser-based form will be used to build the worksheets.
+The user can populate the worksheets through searches of the business libraries (Registries/Repositories containing catalogs of business process specifications) for items that have already been defined.
 This is shown in Figure 10.1.1-1.
 The items (e.g. business processes, business collaborations, document schemas, etc.) can be referenced (re-used as is) or copied to the worksheets and changed as needed.
 Over time, business process libraries will become populated with a sufficiently large number of business processes.
-When this happens, the analysis process will often be a simple matter of validating pre-defined business processes against requirements.
+When this happens, the analysis process will often be a simple matter of validating predefined business processes against requirements.